psyraxaus/Prosim2GSX/memory-bank/systemPatterns.md

 Prosim2GSX follows a modular architecture with clear separation of concerns.
 The application is structured around several key components that work together to provide seamless integration between ProsimA320 and GSX in Microsoft Flight Simulator 2020.

+The architecture is currently undergoing significant modularization to improve maintainability, testability, and extensibility.
+This modularization is being implemented in phases, with each phase focusing on extracting specific functionality into well-defined services with clear interfaces.

 ```mermaid
 graph TD
     A[Main Application] --> B[IPCManager]